yvesguillo/crawlect/README.md

 ## Why Crawlect?

-When starting with a new project — whether you're reviewing, refactoring, or collaborating — understanding its structure and key files is essential.
+When starting with a new project; whether you're reviewing, refactoring, or collaborating; understanding its structure and key files is essential.
 Crawlect does the heavy lifting by:

 - Analyzes your codebase with integrated *LLM* API calls.
 - Crawl your project directory (recursively if needed),